 The CSB shall account for and report the receipt and expenditure of these performance contract restricted funds separately.

-The CSB shall adhere to the current Core Services Taxonomy descriptions and classifications of services.

 The CSB shall provide a copy of a signed MOU/MOA to the Department.

 The CSB should notify the department of staffing issues for these programs, such as a reduction in staffing or an extended vacancy.

 The CSB may carry-forward a balance in the Child Psychiatry and Children’s Crisis Response Fund during the biennium in which the funds were distributed.
-If the CSB has a balance of 10% or greater, of the current allocation, at the end of the biennium, the CSB shall work with the OCFS to develop a plan to spend the end of the biennium balance.
+If the CSB has a balance of 10% or greater, of the current allocation, at the end of the biennium, the CSB shall work with the Crisis services to develop a plan to spend the end of the biennium balance.

 12.2.
 Case Management Services Training